dhirajkpandey/testprojectbeyonnex/README.md

 Step 4.
 To run the tests

     docker run -d --network="host" beyonnextestimage mvn -f /home/beyonnex/pom.xml clean test

 above command will generate an image

 Step 5.
 To see the logs

     docker logs <generated image in the above command>

-To run locally
+To run locally:

-Step 1. we need to make following changes in setUp() method inside BaseTest.java class
+Step 1.
+We need to make following changes in setUp() method inside BaseTest.java class

     Inside try block, please comment  this line "driver = new RemoteWebDriver(new URL("http://localhost:4444/wd/hub"), options);"